pmnxis/Lambda_KICAD_LIB/README.md

-# Lambda_KICAD5_LIB
+# Lambda_KICAD_LIB
 ![Lambda_img](./Etc/Lambda.jpg)
-Lambda Series Kicad5 Lib
+Lambda Series Kicad6 Lib
 ```
 Welcome to ES&EE CAT Ph.D Lambda λ 's Lab.
-The kicad5 library used and drawn by cat, her name is Lambda λ
+The KICAD library used and drawn by cat, her name is Lambda λ
-Recent days, λ is trying to use kicad5.
+Recent days, λ is trying to use KICAD.
 And she decided to share some libraries for public.
 ```

 ## Transition to Kicad6